 Being productive has a lot to do with how you use your time and, more importantly, when you can get things done without distractions.

 Yes, we all love our kids, but they either ask too many questions at the wrong time.
 Or want to be held if they are little.

-We all been there before when one thing starts wrong, and then it’s a snowball effect.
+We have all been there before when one thing starts wrong, which is a snowball effect.
 Your entire day becomes a disaster.

 Then the toddler has told you so many stories and asked so many questions that you forgot to pack your lunch.